jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 class RegiOutput()
 ```

-no dependency between two functionality, we can use the data to test our code separately.
+We can use the data to test our code separately without dependency between two functionality.

-Modularize the call_synthex function to allow future substitution of syntheX
+Modularize the call_synthex function to allow future substitution of SyntheX

 h5 viewer/h5py can open h5 file : Document all the structure of the h5 out

-pack everything in a sole package so that we can pip install whatever we build
+pack everything in a sole package so that we can pip-install whatever we build

-Sim2Real meaning training on the simulation dataset ( input <u>synthetic image</u> + <u>labelled synthetic image</u> pairs )
+Sim2Real meaning training on the simulation dataset ( input <u>synthetic image</u> + <u>labeled synthetic image</u> pairs )